cptemre/react-project-no-1-gaming-library/README.md

 If links are more than 10 this button displays itself.
 On click it shows up to 10 more links and so on.
 If there are not more links anymore this button hides itself.

-## 2. .gitignore
+## 3. .gitignore

 Node modules and assets which contains all the images for the page are ignored to upload.
 To be able to run the page check Live Page section.

-# 5. Videos
+# 5. Video

 # 6. Live Page

 # 7. Credits

 This project created by Emre Kunduraci.
 All the information and images are taken from open sources.
 All the images are resized by and sliced horizontally by me.
 The informations are collected in December 2022 therefore they may be changes over time.

 # 8. Licence

+Copyright (c) 2023 Emre Kunduraci

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.